AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **AVX-21238** – High Performance Encryption (HPE) Gateways with many HPE peerings that have transit segmentation enabled would encounter an Out of Memory (OOM) issue.
 The gateway failed to recover even after a reboot.
 - **AVX-21332** – You can now use “insert_stateful_firewall_rules” API to insert stateful firewall rules, even when the table is empty.
 - **AVX-22040** – Exception seen when disconnecting a firewall domain from Aviatrix edge domain on an AWS Transit Gateway.
+- **AVX-23200** - When connectivity is lost between a Controller and a Gateway, and the Controller is unable to perform a health check on the Gateway by establishing an HTTPS connection, then an SSH-based connection will be used to perform the health check.
+The results of the health check are supposed to assist the Controller in determining whether a data-plane change is necessary (e.g., routing table updates).

 Known Issues in Release 6.5.3233